innolitics/rdm/rdm/init_files/documents/software_plan.md

 {%- if system.safety_class == "C" %}
 - follows the project's software standards
 {%- endif %}
-- includes unit tests or justifies why they are not necessary
+- includes unit tests{% if system.usability_process.is_used %}, including those parts of the user interface associated with the selected risk control measures,{% endif %} or justifies why they are not necessary
 - any risk assessments are reasonable
 - is covered by existing integration tests or includes a new integration test [[62304:5.5.5 and 62304:8.2.3]].